navgurukul/bhanwari-devi/README.md

 ## Understanding few parts of the code base
 <img src='https://learningandcreativity.com/wp-content/uploads/2013/10/3-Idiots-movie-still-2.jpg'>

+## Tech Stack
+- React
+- Redux( if you are new to redux, you can learn a bit about it here |>  https://redux.js.org/introduction/core-concepts)
+- Redux-saga ( we love redux-saga, know nothing, don't worrry.
+You can get to know a bit about it here. |> https://flaviocopes.com/redux-saga/)

+Note: We can walk you through how we use redux and redux-saga.
+Please get in touch, we can give you short intro to redux and redux-saga.

 ### How to do an API call and manage state
- The whole point of using redux and redux saga is that we can have a structure around managing the state of the application.
-If you are not new to redux and redux saga, Don't be afraid, it's not that complex.
-Sure, there is so much information about out there on redux and redux saga.
-But you just need to have a basic idea to use it. or we are here to help you if you don't understand something.
-We will walk you thought it, or we can also help you to create your first api call through redux and redux saga.
-Just ask one of us, and we are more than happy to help you.

- So let's learn something about how we use redux and redux-saga in our code.
-There are basically 4 things.
+- *The whole point of using redux is to reduce application state mangagement*
+- *By using redux-saga we move away the complexity of API handling in a specific file(i.e `saga.js` in each main component)*

+#### There are four things which we need to keep in mind when we want to create an API endpoint.
  - Actions
  - Redux State
+ - API calls
  - Redux middlewars(aka redux-saga)
- - API calls

 TODO: add a visual image how the above things interact with each other.